Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Experiments

+\paragraph{Ablation Study on Path Identification Module:} To investigate the effectiveness of the path identification module, we conducted an ablation study by removing the path identification (P.I.) from both the prompting-based and symbolic-based variants of our framework.
+As shown in Table \ref{tab:ablation_study}, eliminating P.I. leads to a notable performance drop for the prompting-based \texttt{PoT-LLM} pipeline, particularly on the Stepgame dataset, where accuracy decreases from 73.4 to 69.2 (\texttt{k=3}), 68.0 to 61.7 (\texttt{k=4}), and 48.7 to 38.8 (\texttt{k=10}), and on CLUTRR (61.9 to 50.7).
+This confirms that P.I. effectively guides the LLM to locate the correct reasoning chain and mitigates distraction from irrelevant paths.
+In contrast, the symbolic reasoning variant (\texttt{PoT-Symbolic}) shows only marginal changes (less than 0.5\%), indicating that once explicit logical structures are extracted, path identification becomes less critical on the Stepgame and the CLUTRR dataset.

+However, errors may arise from LLM graph extractions or controversial descriptions in the story.
+To better investigate the effectiveness of the path identification module, we built a synthetic dataset to simulate situations in which extraction errors occur during graph extraction, including but not exclusive to LLM errors or controversial descriptions in the story.

+Based on observations of common LLM extraction errors (see Table~\ref{tab:common_extraction_prompts}), we design 7 possible noise types.
+Details can be found in Appendix~\ref{noise types}.

-We build synthetic noise datasets based on the clean samples in the CLUTRR dataset \citep{sinha2019CLUTRRDiagnosticBenchmark}.
+We build synthetic datasets based on the graph structural information underlying the stories that come with the CLUTRR dataset \citep{sinha2019CLUTRRDiagnosticBenchmark}.
 Details can be found in Appendix~\ref{app:noise_datasets}.
 For each noise type, we generate 100 noisy samples.
-The results are shown in Figure~\ref{fig:noise_effect}. \texttt{PoT-Symbolic} beats or ties the \texttt{LLM-ASP} for all noise types.
-LLM-ASP is particularly sensitive to ``adding irrelevant edge'' and ``adding main edge''.
-In all of these noise types, it is possible to introduce conflicting information (relations are chosen randomly).
-LLM-ASP can struggle to resolve contradictions, and is perturbed even if the conflicts are irrelevant to the query.
+The results are shown in Figure~\ref{fig:noise_effect}. \texttt{Symbolic reasoner w/ P.I.} beats or ties the \texttt{symbolic reasoner w/o P.I.} for all noise types. \texttt{Symbolic reasoner w/o P.I.} is particularly sensitive to noise type like ``adding irrelevant edge'' and ``adding main edge''.
+Note that in the synthetic dataset, it is possible to introduce conflicting information since relations are chosen randomly.
+It is observed that \texttt{symbolic reasoner w/o P.I.} can struggle to resolve contradictions and is perturbed even if the conflicts are irrelevant to answer the question.

-We also evaluate how \texttt{PoT} and \texttt{LLM-ASP} fare as more noise elements are introduced.
-We observe that \texttt{PoT-Symbolic} remains robust under various levels of noise interference, whereas the performance of the \texttt{LLM-ASP} solver declines significantly as the number of noise elements increases.
+We also evaluate how \texttt{symbolic reasoner w/ P.I.} and \texttt{symbolic reasoner w/o P.I.} fare as more noise elements are introduced.
+We observe that \texttt{symbolic reasoner w/ P.I.} remains robust under various amounts of noise interference.
+In contrast, the performance of the \texttt{symbolic reasoner w/o P.I.} solver declines significantly as the amount of noise elements increases.